Table of contents

 Now you need to choose which keywords you want to follow.
 Media monitoring tools will collect all the public mentions containing given words, so the choice of the keywords should be well thought out.

 Learn more: Find out more details about how to do media monitoring.

 Now, let’s sum up all the knowledge explaining why is media monitoring necessary.

 First of all, it helps you to be aware of what’s being said about your brand on the Internet and manage your brand’s online reputation, which is one of the essential elements of building a strong brand.
-Also, the media monitoring provides you such vital data about your customers as:
+Also, the real time media monitoring provides you such vital data about your customers as:

 - websites where they are talking about your brand